Film run-time: 5 minutes | Starring Noreen Williamson

 Directed by Brandon Roots, Music by Bryan Senti, Sound Design by Arjun G. Sheth

 “When Day is Done“, a 2016 short film by Brandon Roots, is a sojourn into the memories of a life shared, a touching portrait of one woman’s recollection of her late husband, from the inception of their relationship to his passing from dementia.
 Narrated through the delicate voice of Noreen Williamson, widow of Dean Williamson, the film is a poignant reflection of the brevity of existence, and the irreplaceable joy of companionship.

-Noreen’s youthful perseverance in the face of adversity mirrors her current strength against the mortal inevitabilities of living; in spite of the void that Dean leaves behind in his passing, Noreen finds solace in the melody of a past era, a reminder that although better days may have come and gone, they are not forgotten, lingering on as cherished artifacts.
-Like the footage that persists from another time, her spirit likewise carries a nostalgia that does not wane with age, but rather sweetens with a golden tinge.
+Noreen’s youthful perseverance in the face of adversity mirrors her current strength against mortal inevitabilities; despite the void that Dean leaves behind in his passing, Noreen finds solace in the melody of a past era, a reminder that although better days may have come and gone, they still linger on as cherished artifacts.
+Like the footage that persists from another time, her spirit likewise carries a nostalgia that does not wane with age, but rather sweetens from reminiscence.

-The banality of self-shot, home-made footage is a revelation that recalls, with freeze-frame precision, the mundane reality that permeates any given experience.
-What is most striking about any recollection is not necessarily the most significant event which occurs within that time frame, but the unacknowledged beauty and bliss that results from a passive happiness.
-Often, only through the scourge of time and the onset of age does one become cogent of the immensity of the moment, and it is this quality which makes “When Day is Done” a fine rumination—a celebration of life, in all its grit and finery.
+The banality of self-shot, home-made footage is a revelation that affirms, with freeze-frame precision, the mundane reality that permeates any given experience.
+What is most striking about any memory is not necessarily the most significant event which occurred, but the unacknowledged beauty and bliss that resulted from a passive happiness.
+Often, only through the scourge of time and an onset of age does one become cogent of the immensity of the moment, and it is this quality which makes “When Day is Done” a fine rumination—a celebration of life, in all its grit and finery.